 Luis Barragan House is a master piece in the development of the modern movement that merges traditional and vernacular elements, as well as diverse philosophical and artistic currents throughout time, into a new synthesis.

-Luis Barragán’s house and workshop rise on two adjacent lots, numbers 12 and 14 of General Francisco Ramírez Street in the Daniel Garza sector of Mexico City.
-The façades of this double plan form a single unit facing southeast.
+The house and adjacent workshop occupy two lots at numbers 12 and 14 on General Francisco Ramírez Street in the Daniel Garza neighborhood of Mexico City.
+The two façades merge into a single, cohesive unit facing southeast, subtly integrating into the surrounding urban fabric.

-In this sobriety, the upper left angle of the façade contrasts with two planes that form a corner: yellow and orange.
-Finally, the white tower’s verticality used as a water deposit crowns the house’s silhouette against the sky.
+Amidst this sobriety, a splash of color appears at the upper left corner of the façade, where two planes meet in a corner—one painted yellow, the other orange.
+The white tower, serving as a water deposit, rises vertically, crowning the house’s silhouette against the sky.

-The north door, marked with the number 12, was Luis Barragán’s workshop during his lifetime.
-It can be distinguished by the façade’s silhouette, perceived as a volume of lesser height.
-Number 14 is the access to the architect’s house.
+The north door of the residence, marked with the number 12, was Barragán’s workshop throughout his life.
+It can be distinguished by the simplicity and precision of the façade’s silhouette—a testament to the architect’s enduring legacy.

 Luis Barragan House and Studio Gallery